ktollec-ledger/automation-engineer-takehome/README.md

 > ⚠️ This document is meant to guide you but you are free to add / modify steps if you feel like you can do better or differently
 > ⚠️ Some steps are marked *(optional)*, you are free to skip them if you feel like spending more time on other steps

+To get started :
+- Fork this project
+- Make it private (this is important)
+- Add `ktollec-ledger` to your fork with view permissions on the repository settings
+- Good luck !

 ## Step 1 : The API

 The old automation system was messy and all over the place.
 The bakery learned from their mistake and will not do it twice.